KeithEvansK/Minecraft-Mob-Chest-Loot/README.md

 In Minecraft entities are effected by gravity.
 So if it fell in location and you didn't check that then the player would be finding a chest at the wrong location and be unable to click it to open.

 This was fixed by checking the entity location of the dropped chest entity, and then correcting the location of the virtual chest which does not exist in space.
 I run this check once every second which is once every 20 server ticks.
-So while I'd like a more efficient way to achieve thsi without running checks every second, it works for now.
+So while I'd like a more efficient way to achieve this without running checks every second, it works for now.
 I designed this whole plugin with the idea of trying to avoid running that check in any way possible and I was able to minimize it to only the location and live check which worked out pretty good.

 With the concept that the chest can move, you also have to deal with that the chest could "die" by something happening like it falls into lava which destroys entities.
 So within that same function I check if the entity chest is still alive and if not I remove the virtual chest from memory.